 What is Good Faith Violation (GFV)?

 For example, you bought 100 shares of ABC stock and sold them for $2,000 on Monday.
-The proceed from the sale will settle on Wednesday (T+2), but on Monday you decide to go ahead and invest the unsettled proceed of $2,000 in XYZ stock.
-On Tuesday, one day before the ABC sale proceed settles, you sell the XYZ stock.
+The proceed from the sale will settle on Tuesday (T+1), but on Monday you decide to go ahead and invest the unsettled proceed of $2,000 in XYZ stock.
+On the same day, Monday, one day before the ABC sale proceed settles, you sell the XYZ stock.
 In this case, the trades incurred a Good Faith Violation.

 Each Good Faith Violation remains on the account record for 12 months.
 An accumulation of 4 GFVs in a 12-month period will result in an account being restricted for 90 calendar days where only settled funds can be used for purchases.
 An accumulation of 5 GFVs in a 12-month period will result in an account being restricted for 90 calendar days during which the account will be placed under liquidation only.